 Application procedures, fees, funding and scholarships

 For information, please see the faculty admissions information page.

 You can find programme-specific information in the 'Applying' section of each programme.

 You can apply to a maximum of three DPU Master's programmes, but please indicate your preference.
 Each separate application will incur an application fee.

 Funding and scholarships

 The Otto Koenigsberger Fund is available to students on its MSc programmes.
-For more information, please download the OKS information pack (pdf) and OKS Application form (pdf) or contact the DPU Courses Administrator.
+Download the OKS information pack and application form or contact the DPU Courses Administrator to find out more.

-students are also encouraged to contact a local office of the British
+Overseas students can also contact a local office of the British Council for scholarship information, as well as these organisations:

 - United Nations